nikhilkaushik631/Movie-Companian/README.md

 Built using **LangGraph** and **LangChain** frameworks with multiple specialized LLM models:

 **Agent Architecture:**

-1. **Query Handler Agent**: Manages follow-up queries, rewrites prompts for web search, and validates system relevance
-2. **Query Database Agent**: Uses embedding-based system to provide initial answers
+1. **Query Database Agent**: Uses embedding-based system to provide initial answers
-3. **Analyze Query Agent**: Determines if database answers are sufficient or if web search is required
+2. **Analyze Query Agent**: Determines if database answers are sufficient or if web search is required
-4. **Web Search Agent**: Performs web searches using DuckDuckGo and scrapes information from top results
+3. **Web Search Agent**: Performs web searches using DuckDuckGo and scrapes information from top results
-5. **Content Extraction Agent**: Extracts relevant information from scraped web content based on query context
+4. **Content Extraction Agent**: Extracts relevant information from scraped web content based on query context
-6. **Response Synthesis Agent**: Creates final tailored responses using information from database agent and/or web search results
+5. **Response Synthesis Agent**: Creates final tailored responses using information from database agent and/or web search results

+### Additional Functionality:
+Managed follow-up queries, rewritten prompts for web search, and validated system relevance

 ## Implementation Details